Veterinary Technicians Over Time: A Dynamic Role

 2013

-Today, 217 veterinary technology programs are accredited2; accreditation is handled by the Committee on Veterinary Technology Education and Activities (CVTEA).
-Specialty certifications, which earn the appellation VTS, are now available in anesthesia, behavior, clinical practice, clinical pathology, dentistry, emergency and critical care, equine medicine, exotics, internal medicine, nutrition, surgical nursing, and zoological medicine.
+Today, over 140 veterinary technology programs are accredited; accreditation is handled by AVMA's Committee on Veterinary Technology Education and Activities (CVTEA).
+Specialty certifications, which earn the appellation VTS through NAVTA's Committee on Veterinary Technician Specialities (CVTS), are now available in anesthesia, behavior, clinical practice, clinical pathology, dentistry, emergency and critical care, equine medicine, exotics, internal medicine, nutrition, surgical nursing, zoological medicine, and more.

 The profession may be relatively new, but it has grown fast.
-As Dr. Doug Aspros, 2012–2013 AVMA president, said recently: “Many of the advances we’ve made in clinical practice would have been unthinkable without veterinary technicians.”
+As Dr. Doug Aspros, 2012–2013 AVMA president, said: “Many of the advances we’ve made in clinical practice would have been unthinkable without veterinary technicians.”